No commission • No endorsements • Based on owner experiences • Since 2008 • More

 THE GOOD: Latex toppers can significantly alter the comfort of a mattress by making it softer or firmer.
-They come in many thicknesses and varieties to suit individual preference, including all-natural types.
+They come in many thicknesses and varieties, including all-natural types, to suit individual preference.

 THE BAD: They are the most expensive type of mattress topper, and their availability is limited.
 Some initial odor is possible.
 New latex toppers can appear aged with minor rips, discoloration and flaking.
 Returns can be both a hassle and expensive.

-The ratings show how latex topper-pads as a group compare to the average topper as evaluated by owners.
+The ratings show how latex topper-pads as a group compare to the average topper.
 For ratings on specific brands, see the following section.

 |Affordable||d-||Prices often range $70-$360 ($262 average price) which makes latex toppers more expensive than other topper types.
 The wide price range is due mainly to differences in thickness.|